sehodges/jacdac-stm32g0/README.md

 ### Direction of packets

-The JACDAC packets contain only one device identifier.
+The JACDAC frames contain only one device identifier.
-* if highest bit of service command is set, we call it a _command packet_ and the device identifier is the destination
+* if lowest frame flag bit is set, we call all packets in that frame _command packets_ and the device identifier is the destination
-* otherwise, it's a _report packet_ and the device identifier is the source
+* otherwise, the packets in frame are _report packet_ and the device identifier is the source

-Additionally, for command packets with service number of `0x41` (_multicast commands_), the low order 32 bits of device identifier contain service class.
+Additionally, is the third bit of frame flags is set (_multicast commands_), the low order 32 bits of device identifier contain service class.
 The command is then directed to all services with that service class.